SMSPIRITUALITY—MEDIA

 Origin in Chinese Linji

 The Chinese parent school, Línjì-zōng (臨濟宗), takes its name from Linji Yixuan (d.
-866), the Tang-era teacher whose recorded sayings — collected as the Línjì lù — are the foundational text.
-Linji's pedagogical signature was sharp: the sudden shout (katsu!), the unexpected blow with the staff, the deliberately disorienting question whose function was to interrupt the student's habitual cognitive grasping at the moment it was occurring.
-The school took shape as one of the Five Houses of Tang Chán and outlasted most of the others into the Song, when its kōan literature began to be systematically compiled.
-The mature Chinese form was the school that Japanese pilgrims encountered when they began crossing to the mainland in the late twelfth century, and it was the school whose literature the early Japanese transmitters principally carried home.
+866), a Tang-era teacher whose recorded sayings are collected in the Línjì lù.
+Linji's teaching method was direct and often jarring: the sudden shout (katsu!), the unexpected blow with a staff, and deliberately disorienting questions aimed at interrupting the student's habitual thinking at the moment it arose.
+The school emerged as one of the Five Houses of Tang Chán and outlasted most of them.
+In the Song period, its kōan literature began to be compiled systematically.
+This was the tradition that Japanese pilgrims encountered when they began crossing to China in the late twelfth century, and whose literature they carried home.

 Eisai and the Japanese transmission

 Myōan Eisai (1141–1215), trained at the Tendai monastery on Mount Hiei, made two trips to Song China and received Línjì-school transmission from Xuan Huaichang in 1191.
-He returned to Japan that year carrying the seeds of the school — and, famously, the seeds of tea, which he planted in the temple gardens of Kyushu and whose use in extended sitting practice he advocated in the Kissa Yōjōki.
+He returned to Japan that year carrying the school and, famously, the seeds of tea, which he planted in temple gardens in Kyushu and whose use in extended sitting he advocated in the Kissa Yōjōki.
 He founded Kennin-ji in Kyoto in 1202, the first institutional Rinzai monastery in Japan.
-The school was carried forward through the Ōtōkan lineage of Nampo Jōmyō, Daitō Kokushi (1235–1308) and Kanzan Egen — the line through which most surviving Japanese Rinzai descends.
-By the early Edo period the lineage had decayed into a set of largely ceremonial transmissions; the recovery is owed almost entirely to the eighteenth-century work of Hakuin Ekaku.
+The school was carried forward through the Ōtōkan lineage of Nampo Jōmyō, Daitō Kokushi (1235–1308), and Kanzan Egen, the line from which most surviving Japanese Rinzai descends.
+By the early Edo period the lineage had decayed into largely ceremonial transmissions.
+The recovery is owed almost entirely to the eighteenth-century work of Hakuin Ekaku.

 The kōan curriculum

 The training apparatus that distinguishes Rinzai is the graduated kōan curriculum Hakuin reformed in the eighteenth century.
-The student is given a single case — most often Zhaozhou's Mu as the first, since Hakuin's revival — and instructed to hold it as the standing object of attention through every activity until the conceptual approach to it has exhausted itself and a different register of response opens.
-Hosshin (dharmakāya) cases are designed to provoke the first kenshō; kikan cases test the student's capacity to function freely from that recognition; gonsen cases work on the verbal expression of what has been seen; nantō (difficult to penetrate) cases work on cases that resist the patterns that worked before; the goi sequence on Dongshan's Five Ranks integrates the recognition with the relative-and-absolute analysis the school inherited from its Chinese ancestors.
-The sanzen — private interview with the rōshi, in which the student presents their response — is the school's pedagogical engine; the response that is accepted is one that demonstrates a different mode of seeing rather than a clever verbal answer, and the rōshi's role is to refuse anything short of that.
-Post-kenshō work in this curriculum is more demanding than what comes before, on the school's own account, because the temptation to treat the first breakthrough as a finished attainment is precisely what the next sequence of cases is engineered to dissolve.
+The student is given a single case, most often Zhaozhou's Mu as the first, and is instructed to hold it through every activity until the conceptual approach exhausts itself and a different register opens.
+Hosshin (dharmakāya) cases are designed to provoke the first kenshō.
+Kikan cases test the student's capacity to function freely from that recognition.
+Gonsen cases work on the verbal expression of what has been seen.
+Nantō (difficult to penetrate) cases work on material that resists patterns that worked before.
+The goi sequence on Dongshan's Five Ranks integrates the recognition with the relative-and-absolute analysis the school inherited from its Chinese ancestors.
+The sanzen, a private interview with the rōshi in which the student presents their response, is the school's pedagogical engine.
+The rōshi accepts a response that demonstrates a different mode of seeing, not a clever verbal answer.
+Post-kenshō work is more demanding than what comes before, because the temptation to treat the first breakthrough as a finished attainment is precisely what the next sequence of cases is designed to dissolve.

 In the index

-Alan Watts's *The Way of Zen* gives the textual and historical background — Watts spent decades on the Linji-Caodong / Rinzai-Sōtō distinction and on the question of how the kōan apparatus differs from the discursive contemplative methods of other traditions.
-The standard English-language Suzuki — D.T.
-Suzuki's three-volume Essays in Zen Buddhism and the surrounding corpus — is the single body of work that did most for an Anglophone reader trying to recover what the Rinzai records actually say; Suzuki was a lay student at the Rinzai monastery Engaku-ji under Shaku Sōen and his reading of Zen for the West was Rinzai-leaning, kōan-centred, and focused on sudden enlightenment as the school's distinguishing event.
-Adyashanti's *Do Nothing* is the contemporary descendant in the indirect line — fourteen years of Maezumi-rōshi-lineage Sōtō-Rinzai hybrid training stand behind the framing, and the standing question mode of its instruction is recognisably the kōan method translated out of the monastic register.
+Alan Watts's *The Way of Zen* covers the textual and historical background.
+Watts spent decades on the Linji-Caodong / Rinzai-Sōtō distinction and on how the kōan apparatus differs from discursive contemplative methods.
+The D.T.
+Suzuki corpus, including the three-volume Essays in Zen Buddhism, is the body of work that did most to help Anglophone readers engage with what the Rinzai records actually say.
+Suzuki was a lay student at the Rinzai monastery Engaku-ji under Shaku Sōen, and his reading of Zen for the West was Rinzai-leaning, kōan-centred, and focused on sudden enlightenment.
+Adyashanti's *Do Nothing* is a contemporary descendant in an indirect line.
+Fourteen years of Maezumi-rōshi-lineage Sōtō-Rinzai hybrid training stand behind it, and its standing-question instruction is recognisably the kōan method translated out of the monastic register.
 Thich Nhat Hanh on emptiness, signlessness and aimlessness and the Plum Village teaching from Br.
-Troi Duc Niem come from the Vietnamese Thiền lineage that descends from the same Chán root the Rinzai school inherits, with the kōan apparatus left out and the bodhisattva register foregrounded.
+Troi Duc Niem come from the Vietnamese Thiền lineage that shares the same Chán root as Rinzai, with the kōan apparatus set aside and the bodhisattva register foregrounded.